A Place to Gather…

 Artist Elinor Rowlands discusses the Biodivergent Sights & Sounds Project

-Gemma and Bethan bring stories from watery places to thrill and delight
+Gemma and Bethan bring stories and micro-lectures connected to watery places to thrill and delight.

 We are utilising a wheelchair accessible room for this event.
 Please contact us if you do need to use the accessible entrance so that we can make sure we are ready for you at the start and end of the event.